 - Shortness of breath or tightness in the chest

 Agoraphobia is a fear of public places and open spaces.
 It is believed that agoraphobia occurs as a complication of panic attacks or panic disorder.
-Although agoraphobia can start at any time, it is commonly appears within the first year of frequent panic attacks.
+Although agoraphobia can start at any time, it commonly appears within the first year of frequent panic attacks.
 If you develop agoraphobia, you can be scared of having a panic attack in a state where escape would be difficult.
 You might also be fearful of having a panic attack where you would not be able to get help because of these fears, and you start avoiding more and more situations such as social gatherings.
+All these panic situations can also be added to the causes of panic attacks.
 Over time you become more isolated within your home.